-Robin Morton (Housing Connections)
+Robin Morton (Housing Connections Program)

 It is typical for more questions than answers to emerge as a life-altering decision is contemplated.
 Every solution must be carefully examined in hopes of thoughtfully addressing any circumstances, foreseen and unknown.
 Robin became very familiar with the process as she transitioned from a marital union to single parenthood.
 Her most pressing concern was the best course of action toward a seamless transition for her fourth-grade daughter.
 Robin learned of services offered by Bridges from a colleague whose congregation had participated in an agency fundraiser.